revaturesoftdevs/Project-2/README.md

 # Project2

-This is a test of GitHub Desktop
+This is a test of Josh, for the GitHub Desktop